schism-dev/schism/docs/input-output/param.md

  info in the comments of the sample `param.nml`.
 The parameters are listed out below in alphabetic order.

 ## CORE block
-The following parameters have to be specified by the user; otherwise you’ll get a fatal error.
+The following parameters have to be specified by the user; otherwise you may get a fatal error.
+The exceptions are those parameters required by optional modules (e.g., WWM), which do not need to be present if the modules are not invoked.

 ### ipre (int)
 Pre-processing flag (1: on; 0: off). `ipre=0`: normal run.

 Pre-processing flag is very useful for checking integrity of the horizontal grid and some inputs. `ipre=1`: code will output centers.bp, sidecenters.bp, (centers build point, sidcenters build point), and `mirror.out` and stop.
-Check errors in `fatal.error`.
+Check errors in `fatal.error` or system outputs.

 !!!important
     `ipre/=0` only works for single CPU!
-If you use scribed I/O, make sure the number of 'computes' is 1, plus extra for scribes.
-Also under this option, the pre-processing run may finish without a clean exist from all cores.
-Check `outputs/` (`mirror.out` and `fatal.error`); if the run is finished you can manually kill it.
+If you use scribed I/O (`OLDIO` off), make sure the number of 'computes' is 1, plus extra for scribes.
+Also under this option, the pre-processing run may finish without a clean exist (as the scribe world is still initializing).
+Check `outputs/` (`mirror.out` and `fatal.error`) and system outputs; if the run is finished you can manually kill it.

 ### ibc (int), ibtp (int)
 Barotropic/baroclinic flags.

 If `ibc=0`, a baroclinic model is used and regardless of the value for `ibtp`, the transport equation is solved.
 If `ibc=1`, a barotropic model is used, and the transport equation may (when `ibtp=1`) or may not (when `ibtp=0`) be solved; in the former case, S and T are treated as passive tracers.